kayleedirecto/RocketryApogeePredictor/README.md

 # Rocket Apogee Predictor

-This repository predicts the apogee of a model rocket!
+This repository predicts the apogee of a model rocket created for the McMaster Rocketry team.

 ## Repository Structure